[text date: 5/11/2010]

-There is no assurance nor guarantee that the Great Books Program will in the future maintain or renew its ACE affiliation or listing in the ACE College credit recommendation service National Guide, use of ACE transcript service, nor that ACE itself will continue its college CREDIT recommendation, transcript service or National Guide.
+There is no assurance nor guarantee that the Great Books Academy will in the future maintain or renew its ACE affiliation or listing in the ACE College credit recommendation service National Guide, or use of the ACE transcript service, nor that ACE itself will continue its college CREDIT recommendation, transcript service or National Guide.
 We may also decide in the future to use a different college credit recommendation service.
 However, our Great Books Program was fully reviewed by ACE College credit recommendation service, and was recommended for 48 hours of college credit (6 credits per semester/course, in 2005 and 2013.
 The Great Books Program is a fixed program, meaning it does not substantially change because it is based on the canon of the great classics (the “Great Books”) of Western Civilization, and the pedagogy is based on the Socratic method going back over two millennia to the ancient Greek philosopher Socrates.
-It is therefore reasonable to assume that, even were ACE CREDIT to cease operations at some time in the future, or were we to discontinue our association with ACE at some time in the future, that colleges and universities may continue to rely upon the ACE credit recommendations already made, twice.
+It is therefore reasonable – though not certain – to assume that, even were ACE CREDIT to cease operations at some time in the future, or were we to discontinue our association with ACE at some time in the future, that colleges and universities may continue to rely upon the ACE credit recommendations already made, twice.

-Nevertheless, in order to diminish some of the uncertainty of college credit-acceptance policies, we have entered into Agreements with a number of colleges and universities precisely in order to assure that those colleges and/or universities commit to accept our Great Books Program courses for college credit, according to the terms of those individual agreements.
+Nevertheless, in order to diminish some of the uncertainty of college credit-acceptance policies, we have entered into Agreements with a number of colleges and universities precisely in order to assure that those colleges and/or universities commit to accept our Great Books Program and/or Theology Online courses for college credit, according to the terms of those individual agreements.
 The very purpose of such agreements is to remove ambiguity regarding credit transfer and acceptance policies between the signatory educational institutions.
 If you are unclear about what credits they will accept, and for what degree programs, please ask and we will be happy clarify that for you.
 Thank you. [text date: 5/11/2010]

 Class Changes and Program Cancellation: We reserve the right to change, modify or cancel any or all Great Books Program, or Theology Online courses, Socratic or other online classes, including but not limited to times, moderators or online locations, at any time, if circumstances warrant (for example, low enrollment in a given class), in our sole discretion.
 In that event, any portion of tuition not already used would be refunded on a prorated basis of 1/32th per each week of scheduled class or exams remaining (i.e., of the 9 month September-May academic year) at the time of cancellation.